Gaya/queryloader2/README.md

 **barColor**

 (string) background color of the bar (in hex).

-**percentage**

-(boolean) Set to true to enable percentage visualising.
-Default is false.
+**barHeight**

+(int) Height of the bar in pixels.
+Default: 1

 **completeAnimation**

 (string) set the animation type at the end.
 Options: "grow" or "fade".
 Default is fade.

+**deepSearch**

+(boolean) set to true to find ALL images with the selected elements.
+If you don't want queryLoader to look in the children, set to false.
+Default: true.

+**percentage**

+(boolean) Set to true to enable percentage visualising.
+Default is false.

+**onComplete**

+(function) this function is called once the loading and animation are completed.

 **onLoadComplete**

 (function) this function is called once the loading is complete.
 This is handy when changing the animation at the end.

-**onComplete**

-(function) this function is called once the loading and animation are completed.